Dual award PhD in Synthetic and Systems Biology

 Institution: The University of Manchester (general applications are made via The University of Manchester irrespective of your institution)

 Mode of Attendance: Full Time

-- In the Programme Description box enter 'PhD Synthetic and Systems Biology', and then click on the 'search' button.
+- In the Programme Description box enter 'PhD Tsinghua Dual Award', and then click on the 'search' button.

 - PhD Tsinghua Dual Award should appear as one of the options.
 Select the 'apply' link next to this option.
 This will take you to the start of the online form for the programme.
 Now just enter your details and follow the instructions.

 - There are a number of pages to complete.
 The first two pages are self-explanatory.

 - For the Start Date, select September 2021.